 Perhaps the greatest tragedy in the destruction of the twin towers on September 11, 2001 was not just the massive loss of life and property on that otherwise incredibly beautiful morning, but the hatred, discrimination, war and ongoing loss of life, freedom and quality of life that has resulted from the way we as a people and a nation handled and continue to handle the emotions of that day.

-After a brief introduction of the morning’s events, Tony led his audience into a moment of silent reflection, followed by some of the most inspiring words I have ever heard.
+After a brief introduction of the morning’s events, Robbins led his audience into a moment of silent reflection, followed by some of the most inspiring words I have ever heard.

 Here is a transcript of his impromptu address to his emotionally charged, and I’m sure highly stressed audience, which I’m sure are as timely now as they were on the morning over eleven years ago: